 A legal course of action where a home is resold to pay off the mortgage.
-This happens when a home buyer becomes severely delinquent in his mortgage payments.
+This happens when a home buyer becomes severely delinquent in their mortgage payments.

 Another name for the Federal Home Loan Mortgage Corporation, which purchases mortgages to resell to investors so that the funds may be used to provide a loan for potential home buyers through the mortgage process.

 Another name for the Government National Mortgage Association, which sells FHA and VA loans to investors so that the funds may be used to provide a loan for potential home buyers through the mortgage process.
 A US Government agency.

 An estimate of the closing costs associated with buying a home, which must be provided to the potential home buyer within 3 days of their mortgage application.

 Acronym for the Homebuyer Education Learning Program, which educates potential home buyers about the process of buying a new home.
 Provided by the FHA.

 When a home is inspected for any safety issues, so that the potential home buyer will know of any problems that need attention before they buy the home.

 Coverage for items in a home against unforeseen repairs which are not already protected by homeowner's insurance.
 May include items such as fixtures and appliances.

 Coverage for a home in the event of damage to the structure and certain items inside the home.
 Will also protect the insured against claims of negligence that happened on property.